 Lizzie xxx

-Disclaimer – elements of my trip were on a complimentary basis, these are denoted by an * above!
+Disclaimer – certain elements of this article were either complimentary or on a discounted basis, these are denoted by an * above!
 But all of my views are my own and without bias – if I do not like somewhere then I won’t write about it!